mmbman/Katagiri/mindfulness.md

 ##### [Mindfulness – Talk 3](1984-03-23-Mindfulness-Talk-3)

-Mindfulness is not an idea of mindfulness: if you observe the body, the body observes you, and then all sentient beings support your observation.
+Mindfulness is not an idea of mindfulness.
+If you observe the body, the body observes you, and then all sentient beings support your observation.
 There is no one-way traffic.
 Liberation comes from action, but that action must come from emptiness, or liberation itself.
 First, we have to have a very deep faith that all sentient beings have the-same-and-one-nature.
 And then, we have to establish the state of mind that is like a wall, which is emptiness.

 ---